nruin7/Arduino-XBox-Controller-Handler/README.md

 ---

 ## ESP32 sender (Bluepad32)
-The sender reads the Xbox controller via Bluepad32 and emits the frame above on a UART.
+The sender reads the Xbox controller via Bluepad32 and emits the frame above on a UART channel.
 Include and use:
 ```cpp
 #include <Bluepad32.h>
 ```